Websoft9/websoft9/install/VMimage/OracleLinux.md

 ## How to create VM image?

-You should download [Oracle Linux image](https://yum.oracle.com/oracle-linux-templates.html) from official website, don't try to build image from ISO manual setup by KVM/VMVare/VirtualBox
+You should download [Oracle Linux image](https://yum.oracle.com/oracle-linux-templates.html) to OSS/S3 directly, don't try to build image from ISO manual setup by KVM/VMVare/VirtualBox

 ## Cloud image requirements